All Posts

 Where Do Robin Birds Live?

-Robins are not picky homeowners.
-From the floor of woodlands to the manicured lawns of suburbia, they've made themselves at home pretty much everywhere.
 The American Robin, for instance, is often seen in suburban areas.
-They can be found happily on front lawns and perched on window sills, as well as in woods and open fields.
+It can often be found on front lawns, perched on windowsills, as well as in woods and open fields.
 European Robins prefer woodland edges, hedgerows, and shaded gardens.

-Australasian robins like the Scarlet or Yellow Robin prefer open eucalyptus wood or scrubby undergrowth, especially near water.
+Australasian robins like the Scarlet or Yellow Robin prefer open eucalyptus woodlands or scrubby undergrowth, especially near water.
 The Indian Robin, on the other hand, likes scrublands and abandoned urban sites.
-Despite their different preferences, most robins have remarkable adaptability.
-They all have in common, though, adaptability.
-This feature allows them to live alongside humans and adjust feeding and breeding habits based on the season and habitat.
+Despite their different habitat preferences, most robins are highly adaptable.
+This allows them to live alongside humans and adjust their feeding and breeding habits to changing seasons and environments.

 If you’re hoping to invite robins into your own backyard, you can help by creating a welcoming space with dense shrubs, soft ground, and food they love.
 Here’s our complete guide to attracting birds to nest in your garden.